Welcome

 Where I Found It: Flower World in the fall of 2007 for $13

 Why I Love It: I discovered this interesting plant when I was in college studying horticulture and we would traipse all over campus (and all over Seattle) identifying plants and learning about their features and cultivation requirements.
-Ever since then, I have kept a list of "favorite plants" that caught my attention during those years, and the Dwarf Fothergilla was on that list.
+Ever since then, I have kept a list of "favorite plants" that caught my attention during those years, and the Dwarf Fothergilla is one of them.
 When I was looking for plants to put in the ground at my new house a couple years ago, I was thrilled to find a fothergilla at Flower World and snapped it right up.
-What makes this plant so special?
-First of all, it produces beautiful and unique-looking white flowers in the spring.
-As you can see from the picture above, they very much resemble the blooms of a bottlebrush plant.
-And what's not to love about branches laden with these blossoms?

 The foliage is pleasant in the spring and summer but actually quite stunning in the fall when it turns brilliant shades of red, orange, yellow, and purple—often with multiple colors in each single leaf.
 Sadly, I don't have a nice picture of the fall color, but here is a good one of the foliage in spring: